-- i.
-Provide a statement, either written or oral, to OEO outlining the details of the incident(s), including the name of the responding party(s), the date and location of the incident(s) and any witnesses who may have information about the incident(s).
-The initiating party should also identify any documents that may be available regarding the incident(s), including emails, text messages, journal entries or other social media posts.
-The initiating party should understand that any information gathered through the course of this process will be shared with the responding party. - ii.
-Review a Privacy/Non-Retaliation Acknowledgement, acknowledging that they have been advised about the prohibition against retaliation and that they have been advised about the importance maintaining discretion and privacy regarding the complaint to protect the integrity of the process.
+- 2. Witnesses and Documents: With the Formal Complaint, the Complainant should provide OEO with the names and contact information for any witnesses who may have relevant information about the alleged incident(s).
+The Complainant should include a brief description of what information a witness might have related to the alleged conduct.
+The Complainant should also identify to OEO any documents that may be available regarding the incident(s), including emails, text messages, journal entries or social media posts.
+Both parties should understand that any information gathered through the course of this Formal Complaint Process will be shared with the other party. - 3.
+Review Privacy / Non-Retaliation Requirements: Each Party (and witness) will review a document containing information about the requirements of the Process regarding privacy and non-retaliation.
+Through a review of this document, the parties and witnesses should understand that while parties are not restricted from discussing the allegations in order to be able to gather information relevant to the Formal Complaint, they have been advised that there is a prohibition against retaliation and that they have been advised about the importance maintaining of discretion and privacy regarding the complaint to protect the integrity of the Process.

-b.
-University-Initiated Administrative Complaint
+B. University-Initiated Administrative Formal Complaint

-Brandeis has the option to independently initiate a disciplinary complaint against a student under the Formal Resolution Process, called an Administrative Complaint.
-This type of complaint may be initiated in situations where the person(s) who experienced the alleged conduct is unable or uninterested in initiating the process or the conduct at issue poses a threat to campus safety (which includes but is not limited to the involvement of physical violence, the use of weapons, an ongoing threat, the involvement of minors or repeat offenders/multiple victims).
-This type of complaint can also be initiated when the conduct is discovered by the University (rather than through a report).
-The Office of Equal Opportunity has the option to initiate an Administrative Complaint when sufficient information is available regarding the incident to provide the responding party with adequate notice of the complaint.
+Brandeis has the option to independently initiate an Administrative Formal Complaint against a student or employee (staff or faculty) under the Formal Complaint Process.
+This type of complaint may be initiated in situations where the person(s) who experienced the alleged conduct is unable or uninterested in initiating the process and/or the conduct at issue poses a threat to campus safety (which includes, but is not limited to, the involvement of physical violence, the use of weapons, an ongoing threat, or the involvement of minors or repeat offenders/multiple victims).
+This type of complaint can also be initiated when the conduct is discovered by the University (rather than through a report), when allegations are made against a University employee, or when the allegations are made by a non-affiliate (including a former affiliate) or third-party.
+Most alleged violations of the Policy by employees will be addressed through an Administrative Formal Complaint, at the discretion of OEO.
+OEO has the option to initiate an Administrative Formal Complaint when sufficient information is available regarding the incident to provide the Respondent with adequate notice (as discussed below).
 To obtain sufficient information about the incident, usually an account of the incident from the person(s) who experienced the alleged conduct will be required.

-In this type complaint, the University will act as the initiating party and the complaint will follow the process outlined below.
-The person who experienced the alleged conduct will be considered a witness in an Administrative Complaint and will be given the option to be as involved or as uninvolved as they wish.
-Despite being designated as a witness in an Administrative Complaint, the person(s) who experienced the alleged conduct will be given the option to review the Investigative Report and will have the option to receive a final written notification of the outcome of the process (as discussed below).
-Due to privacy considerations, reporting parties who are not the person who experienced the alleged conduct will not be given the opportunity to review the report or receive a copy of the final written notification of the outcome, but may be generally notified of the outcome of the process at the discretion of the Office of Equal Opportunity.
+In this type of complaint, the University will act as the Complainant, and the Administrative Formal Complaint will be signed by the Director of OEO (or their designee) (Director) physically or electronically.
+The person who experienced the alleged conduct will be considered the complaining witness in an Administrative Formal Complaint.
+For Administrative Formal Complaints involving alleged Title IX Sexual Harassment/Violence under the Policy, the complaining witness may still have the rights of a party to the complaint, as decided at the discretion of the Director.

-2. Notice to the Responding Party
+C. Notice to the Respondent